 The first capital of the Hawaiian Kingdom, Lahaina was a beloved retreat for royalty in the early 1800s.
 By the mid-1800s, it was a lively whaling town where about 400 ships anchored, including one employing Herman Melville.
 Today Lahaina is the busiest (though not the largest) town in Maui.
 The main drag, Front Street, brims with fine and casual restaurants, tropical cocktail bars, art galleries, and shopping.
 Historic sites include the Baldwin Home (oldest house on Maui; built for Protestant missionaries), Hale Pa’ahao (Old Lahaina Prison, where rowdy sailors were locked away), the Wo Hing Museum (temple, social club, and community kitchen for Chinese immigrants built in the early 1900s), and Maui’s oldest banyan tree (its circumference is an incredible 400 meters).

 Heading north along the coastline leads to the luxury beach resorts of Ka’anapali, Napili, Kapalua, and more.
-Ka’anapali, Hawaii’s first planned resort, boasts 5 km of white sand beach interrupted by the cliff of Black Rock, where the legendary last chief of Maui, Kahekili, leapt into the ocean in a show of strength.
-Napili is the quietest area in this otherwise active shoreline; snorkel with sea turtles in Napili Bay (pictured above), sample local beers at Maui Brewing Company, and visit the farmers market on Wednesday mornings.
+Ka’anapali, Hawaii’s first planned resort, boasts 5 km of white sand beach interrupted by the cliff of Black Rock, where the legendary last chief of Maui, Kahekili, leaped into the ocean in a show of strength.
+Ka’anapali is also home to the upscale outdoor shopping mall Whalers Village, located on the beach, surrounded by restaurants, and steps from the Westin Maui Resort & Spa and Ka’anapali Beach Hotel.
+Napili is the quietest area in this otherwise active shoreline; snorkel with sea turtles in Napili Bay, sample local beers at Maui Brewing Company, and visit the farmers market on Wednesday mornings.
 Immediately north, Kapalua is among the most exclusive resort areas of Maui with two prestigious golf courses, a crescent-shaped bay with excellent snorkeling, and top-notch dining.
 Inland are the West Maui Mountains with ancient trails, lava formations, lush vegetation, and sweeping views.
 Along with South Maui, West Maui is one of the best places for whale watching in the winter months.

 2. South Maui

 South Maui, which wraps around the southwest coast, is the driest, sunniest part of the island.
 Beginning in the small, harbor town Ma’alaea, South Maui curves around through busy Kihei, runs down through the luxury resorts of Wailea and Makena, and continues until the road peters out at the rugged lava fields spilling into La Perouse Bay.
 All areas here offer soft sand beaches, water sports centers, and excellent restaurants.
 Along with West Maui, South Maui is one of the best spots for whale watching, with tours departing several times daily, along with snorkel and diving tours to the marine preserve of the Molokini caldera.
 Despite the throngs of tourists visiting Ma’alaea and Kihei, these beachfront towns are still home to local families who have lived here for generations.
 Wailea and Makena, on the other hand, are both master-planned resorts filled with upscale hotels, golf courses, and fine dining restaurants.
-There’s a wonderful seafront pedestrian walk that runs in front of all the Wailea resorts to the fantastic Keawakapu Beach.
-The Mana Kai Maui sits on the far end of this wonderful stretch of sand – it’s much cheaper than the 5-star Wailea resorts but offers even better beach access.
+There’s a wonderful seafront pedestrian walk that runs in front of all the Wailea resorts to the fantastic Mokapu Beach.
+The Mana Kai Maui sits on the northern end of this amazing stretch of sand – and it’s much cheaper than the 5-star Wailea resorts but with similar (or better) beach access.